filipekiss/stylelint-color-format/README.md

 #### `hsl` | `hsla`

 This will convert any HEX colors to HSL.
-If the HEX color has a transparency, the RGBA format will be used.
+If the HEX color has a transparency, the HSLA format will be used.

 LICENSE - [MIT]